 It can be eaten raw, boiled, or soaked in water for various purposes.
-Read on to find out the nutritional values of pineapple peels in this article that would stop you from trashing them.
+Read on to find out the nutritional value and health benefits of pineapple peels in this article that would stop you from trashing them.

 8 Health Benefits of Pineapple Back (Peel)